Close Menu

 • 2 tablespoons apple cider vinegar

-• With only two ingredients, this mask is the perfect place to start if you are new to using homemade masks.
+• It consists of two ingredients only, thus this mask would be the ideal place to begin in case you are new to wearing homemade masks.

-• Mud mixes that seem too thin by adding an extra pinch of clay.
-Add a few additional drops of apple cider vinegar if your mixture looks too thick.
+• Mud mixes which appear to be too thin, by pinching in more clay.
+You can add in some extra drops of the apple cider vinegar in case your mixture is too thick.
 It is easy!

 Yogurt